I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-keinvalidateallcaches.md

 <p><b>KeInvalidateAllCaches</b> returns a value that is reserved for system use.
 Treat this value as VOID.</p>

 ## -remarks
 <p>The <b>KeInvalidateAllCaches</b> routine flushes each processor's caches and marks each cache's contents invalid.
 The processor caches are guaranteed to have completed the flush operation before <b>KeInvalidateAllCaches</b> returns.</p>

-<p>The <b>KeInvalidateAllCaches</b> routine flushes each processor's caches and marks each cache's contents invalid.
-The processor caches are guaranteed to have completed the flush operation before <b>KeInvalidateAllCaches</b> returns.</p>

-<p>The <b>KeInvalidateAllCaches</b> routine flushes each processor's caches and marks each cache's contents invalid.
-The processor caches are guaranteed to have completed the flush operation before <b>KeInvalidateAllCaches</b> returns.</p>

-<p>The <b>KeInvalidateAllCaches</b> routine flushes each processor's caches and marks each cache's contents invalid.
-The processor caches are guaranteed to have completed the flush operation before <b>KeInvalidateAllCaches</b> returns.</p>

 ## -requirements